-WooCommerce comes with its own setup wizard and you can install it within a few seconds if you are using best WooCommerce hosting such as Cloudways.
+WooCommerce comes with its own setup wizard and you can install it within a few seconds if you are using the best WooCommerce hosting such as Cloudways.

-Magento is highly powerful platform and used by many top ecommerce companies.
+Magento is a highly powerful platform and used by many top ecommerce companies.
 It has a ton of highly sought features to improve visitor experience.
 It also allows you to create and manage multiple store views and multi-sites for free.

 The only drawback of Magento is that it requires technical expertise to make any store level changes.

-Payment Options: WooCommerce vs Magento
+Payment Options: WooCommerce vs Magento:

 An ecommerce store is won’t get many orders without decent payment options.
 Let’s learn how many diversified payments options do WooCommerce and Magento platforms offer to users.